2015 UCI Road World Championships: Road race circuit

 The length of the circuit is 16.2 km and has a total elevation of 103 m.
 All road races took place on a challenging, technical and inner-city road circuit.
 The circuit heads west from Downtown Richmond, working their way onto Monument Avenue, a paver-lined, historic boulevard that's been named one of the "10 Great Streets in America".
 Cyclists will take a 180-degree turn at the Jefferson Davis monument and then maneuver through the Uptown district and Virginia Commonwealth University.
 Halfway through the circuit, the race heads down into Shockoe Bottom before following the canal and passing Great Shiplock Park, the start of the Virginia Capital Trail.
-A sharp, off-camber turn at Rockets Landing brings the riders to the narrow, twisty, cobbled 200 m climb up to Libby Hill Park in the historic Church Hill neighborhood.
+A sharp, off-camber turn at Rocketts Landing brings the riders to the narrow, twisty, cobbled 200 m climb up to Libby Hill Park in the historic Church Hill neighborhood.
 A quick descent, followed by three hard turns leads to a 100 m climb up 23rd Street.
 Once atop this steep cobbled hill, riders descend into Shockoe Bottom.
 This leads them to the final 300 m climb on Governor Street.
 At the top, the teams have to take a sharp left turn onto the false-flat finishing straight, 680 m to the finish.